Important content note: Some may find some of what follows offensive.

 Because of my mental illnesses, I receive benefits, compensation, and medical treatment befitting classifications of permanent and total disability, incapacity for employment.
 These classification are justly and accurately made by both the Social Security Administration, and the VA.

 Yet, I well know, in the scale– terribly unbalanced– with me are thousands with my diagnoses and worse.
 They have not received the same justified and accurate classifications I did.
 They daily confront thirst, hunger, homelessness, exposure, violence, institutionalization, incarceration, and death.
 A great contrast with my fortunate circumstances.
+So, I am in a fortunate minority.
+I do not know how or why I am here.

 I have been gifted with the commitment to cooperate with my mental-health treatment regimen.
 This is a large measure of my fortunate circumstances.
 I am positioned to take life at the pace I can handle it.
 I am positioned to take stress at the level I can handle it.
 In these circumstances I have the opportunity to continually seek the goal of the highest functionality of which I am capable.